~ Roman Monographs ~ Fountains · part II · Small Fountains PAGE 4 |

 |

 Much prettier than the mass-produced ones are the so-called district fountains.
-They form a series of nine, made in 1928 by architect Pietro Lombardi, to whom the municipality had commissioned a series of small fountains for the benefit of Rome's historical districts, each of which inspired by the features of its own rione:
+They form a series of nine, built in 1927-1928 by architect Pietro Lombardi, to whom Rome's governor had commissioned a number of small fountains for the benefit of Rome's historical districts, each of which inspired by the features of its own rione; originally they were ten, but one was destroyed in 1943 by a WWII bombing.

 |